 Here's where married couples get a big advantage:

-Anything you leave to your spouse or civil partner is completely tax-free, regardless of value.
+Anything you leave to your spouse or civil partner is completely tax-free, regardless of value, as stated by HMRC.
 This means:

 When the first spouse dies and leaves everything to the surviving spouse, their nil-rate bands aren't lost—they're transferred to the surviving spouse.